Research Team Projects

-From our previous team members:
+Quotes from our previous team members:

 "Diabetes is a real issue in our society, but one that is consistently ignored.
 It is time for this issue to be front and center in the media, in the classroom, and in the research settings."

 "Ithaca is one of the only colleges in the country that has a three semester undergraduate research component.
 This is a fantastic opportunity that you cannot get anywhere else.
-On Professor DePalma's research team we have the added benefit of taking part in community service such as Diabetes walks, which offers a bonding and strengthening component for us as a whole.
+On Professor DePalma's research team we have the added benefit of taking part in community service such as Diabetes walks, which offers a bonding and strengthening component for us as a whole."

 "Working with Professor DePalma is an unprecedented learning experience.
 It is fun and interesting all at the same time.
 Being on her team has given me skills that will last a lifetime."

 Bernard Weiner, Ph.D., is a research professor at the University of California.
 His primary area of study is social psychology, and his research focuses on motivation, causal beliefs, attribution theory, responsibility judgments, and emotion.
 Weiner has written countless journal articles and books throughout his professional career.

 Books relevant to our research:

 Judgments of Responsibility: A Foundation for a Theory of Social Conduct

 Neal Roese, Ph.D., is a marketing professor at the Kellogg School of Management at Northwestern University.
 He was trained as a social psychologist and has published more than 80 scholarly articles.
 Roese's research focuses on emotion, consumer behavior, counterfactual reasoning, biases in judgment and memory, and legal decision making.
 He is considered to be a leading expert on the feeling of regret.